leiluspocus/advent-of-code-2023/README.md

 ## Day 4
 - It was smooth compared to Day 3.
 - I had to read the description multiple times concerning how the points were distributed...
+- I had trouble understanding the description, I decided to skip part 2.

+## Day 5
+- Not enough time to understand it for now.

+## Day 6
+- Part 1 was extremely smooth ! 🥹